Trimmed sample means for robust uniform mean estimation and regression: Proofs

 \subsection{Bounds for uniform mean estimation}

 We now prove our main result on uniform mean estimation, Theorem \ref{thm:uniformTM}.
 This will require converting the error bounds in Theorem \ref{thm:tmlinear} into moment-based quantities.
-The next lemma does this; it is somewhat stronger than what we need. \begin{lemma}[Proof in the Appendix \ref{appendix:lemma63}]In the setting of Theorem \ref{thm:tmlinear} define
+The next lemma does this; it is somewhat stronger than what we need. \begin{lemma}[Proof in the supplementary material] Let $\sF_j$, $t_j$, $b_j$, $x_j$ and $M_j$ satisfy the hypothesis of Theorem \ref{thm:tmlinear}, define

 Also assume $\phi < \frac{1}{2}$, $x_{j} \geq \frac{1}{3}$ for all $j$ with $b_j=1$ and let

 Then, for every $j$ with $b_j=1$, it is possible to choose $M_{j}$ satisfying (\ref{eq:Mjhip}) such that

 \end{lemma}